LiuElvin/STAT_302_Final_Project/README.md

 # What is an Ad hoc Network?

-- Nowadays, we rely heavily on our cell phones to receive messages and communicate with others around the world
+- Nowadays, we rely on our cell phones to receive messages and communicate with others around the world

 - Traditionally, these cell phones needed to communicate with a nearby base station in order to send and receive calls